How do I get a food handler permit in Texas?

 This means that the training program has been approved by the Texas Department of State Health Services (TXDSHS) or the American National Standards Institute (ANSI), such as the Learn2Serve, by 360training, courses.

 Enroll in our online food handler card training to meet your state requirements in Texas.

-How long does a Texas food handlers certificate last?
+How long does a Texas Food Handlers License last?

-Your food handler certificate is valid for two years.
-Once the two years is up, your certificate expires, and you’ll need to complete the food handler training course again.
+Your food handler license is valid for two years.
+Once the two years is up, your license expires, and you’ll need to complete the food handler training course again.